cajacko/writing/writing/unusual-opinons.md

 - In general everything keeps getting better (70% agree with this statement)
 - Technological advances will get to a point this century where we will be able to live for thousands of years (60% agree with this statement)
 - Within this century the human race will either go extinct or we'll all be able to live for thousands of years (70% agree with this statement)
-- It's immoral to eat meat (60% agree with this statement)
+- It's immoral to eat meat (70% agree with this statement)
 - We are living in a simulation (20% agree with this statement)
 - The ideal end goal for humanity is to live indefinitely in simulations, kinda like the matrix but without the evil robots (60% agree with this statement)
 - Friends are more important than family (90% agree with this statement)
 - The government do a great job (70% agree with this statement)
 - Facebook has done more good than harm for the world (70% agree with this statement)
-- Guns should be illegal for all members of the public (95% agree with this statement)
+- Guns should be illegal (95% agree with this statement)
 - Capital punishment should be banned everywhere (95% agree with this statement)
 - Patriotism is bad for humanity (70% agree with this statement)
 - Genetic engineering is okay (70% agree with this statement)